SystemsApproach/ops/intro.rst

 pedagogical reason: The fine-grained components we use are more consistent with our goal of identifying the elemental pieces of operations and management, rather than having those components bundled in a comprehensive package.

-..
-     We do, however, return to the role of service meshes in later chapters. (no we don't - bd)
+We do, however, return to the role of service meshes in our discussion of observability in Chapter 6.

 .. sidebar:: What's the Master Plan?